Chapter 16 Mox rocks

 The above module would satisfy the PubSub’s functionality required by the Naive.Trader module, but this solution comes with a couple of drawbacks:

-- it doesn’t the passed values.
-It just ignores them, which is a missed opportunity to confirm that the PubSub module was called with the expected values.
+- it doesn’t test the passed values.
+It just ignores them, which is a missed opportunity to confirm that the PubSub module was called with the expected values

-- we can’t define a custom implemention specific to test.
-This is possible by extending the implemention with test related returns(hack!)
+- we can’t define a custom implementation specific to a test.
+This is possible by extending the implementation with test-related returns(hack!)

 Using the mox module would fix both of the problems mentioned above.
-With the mox module we can define add-hoc function implemention per test:
+With the mox module we can define ad-hoc function implementation per test:

 # inside test file